This post may contain affiliate links. Please read my disclosure policy.

 Waxy potatoes can be added to the soup with the skin on adding even more texture and nutritional benefit.
 Potato skins actually have more nutrients than the whole rest of the potato.
-Leave the skin on if you can!
+Leave the skin on if you can.

 Pick up any waxy white or yellow potato like Yukon Gold.
 Our local store sells butter potatoes, which fall under the same description of gold fleshed potatoes.
 A nice red potato will work well in this soup too.
-It’s all good!
+It’s all good.

 What is the best kind of sausage to use in this soup?

 I use sweet or mild Italian sausage for this Zuppa recipe.
-However, you can use hot Italian sausage if you prefer, but leave out the crushed red pepper flakes that are added with the garlic.
+However, you can use hot or spicy Italian sausage if you prefer, but leave out the crushed red pepper flakes that are added with the garlic.
 There’s just the right amount of zing in this soup without a burning sensation.